Jumpei Takahashi

-Jumpei Takahashi (高橋 純平, Takahashi Junpei) is a Japanese professional baseball pitcher for the Fukuoka SoftBank Hawks in Japan's Nippon Professional Baseball.
+Jumpei Takahashi (高橋 純平, Takahashi Junpei) is a Japanese former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) from 2016 to 2023 for the Fukuoka SoftBank Hawks.

-Early career
+Early baseball career

 Takahashi participated in the 3rd grade spring 87th Japanese High School Baseball Invitational Tournament and the 3rd grade summer 97th Japanese High School Baseball Championship as an ace pitcher at Gifu Prefectural Gifu Commercial High School.

 He was selected as the Japan national baseball team in the 2015 U-18 Baseball World Cup.

 Professional career

 Fukuoka SoftBank Hawks

 In the 2015 NPB draft, he was selected as the first pick for the Fukuoka SoftBank Hawks, Chunichi Dragons and Hokkaido Nippon-Ham Fighters where he was won in a lottery by the Hawks.

 2016–2020 season

 On 7 June 2016, Takahashi made his debut for the Hawks Western League team against the Dragons as a relief pitcher claiming the win after pitching 3 scoreless innings and claiming 3 strikeouts.
 He was selected for the Western League representative team for the 2016 Fresh All-Stars game in Okayama.
 He was the starting pitcher and threw 1 strikeout and gave up one hit in his single inning.

 On April 14, 2017, Takahashi debuted in the Pacific League against the Orix Buffaloes as a relief pitcher.
 In 2017 season, he pitched only one game in the Pacific League.

 In 2018 season, he didn't have a chance to pitch in the Pacific League and pitched in the Western League.